souffle-lang/souffle-lang.github.io/pages/docs/applications.md

 Souffle was initially used to find security vulnerabilities in the Java JDK library.
 This project was conducted by Oracle Labs, Brisbane.

 ## VPN
+Amazon used Souffle to verify VPN connections in the AWS cloud.